Sdot Yam

 It was founded in 1936 and moved to its present site at the southern border of the ancient city and archeological ruins of Caesarea, in 1940.

 History

 Northern location (1936–40)

-Sdot Yam was established in 1936, in the region, just north of Haifa, called the Krayot.
-It was founded at the urging of David Ben-Gurion during the period when the British were refusing to allow Jews to enter Mandatory Palestine.
-It was ostensibly based on fishing, but was in reality a base for the Palmach used to smuggle clandestine immigrants, mostly Jewish refugees from Europe, into Palestine.
-Yossi Harel, famous for being the commander of SS Exodus and three other such ships, is buried at Sdot Yam.
+Sdot Yam was established in 1936, in the region just north of Haifa, known as the Krayot.
+It was founded at the urging of David Ben-Gurion during a period when the British were restricting Jewish immigration to Mandatory Palestine.
+Although it was ostensibly established as a fishing village, it was in fact used as base by the Palmach to smuggle clandestine immigrants, primarily Jewish refugees from Europe, into Palestine.
+Yossi Harel, best known as the commander of SS Exodus and three other such ships, is buried at Sdot Yam.

 Permanent location (after 1940)

 In 1940 the kibbutz was moved to its present location south of Caesarea.
 Its new residents were a gar'in from the Mahanot HaOlim youth group.